We are the perfect collision of two worlds, being a coffee & nut company, so why wouldn’t we experiment with nut milks?

 - Almonds - Neutral flavor to mix into other nut milks.
 Consistent base.

-His recipe is 145g of nuts to 1000g of water.
-He recommends using a base of almonds for texture consistency and neutral flavor.
-Usually he will add 1-2 figs for natural sweetness.
+Our recipe is 145g of nuts to 1000g of water.
+We recommend using a base of almonds for texture consistency and neutral flavor.
+Usually we will add 1-2 figs for natural sweetness.
 The nuts must soak for 8-12 hours.
 After this, they are blended with water and strained.

 Most people use a cheesecloth to strain the milk.
-However, Cody suggests using a “mash bag” that beer brewers use to strain their mash because it isn’t as coarse as cheese cloth.
+However, we suggest using a “mash bag” that beer brewers use to strain their mash because it isn’t as coarse as cheese cloth.
 The milk is immediately drinkable and delicious.

 Visit our coffee shops and try our house-made nut milk used in our spring specialty beverages.
-These will be offered on our menu starting tomorrow.
 The combination of nuts used in our nut was almonds and cashews.
 If you’re feeling creative, experiment with our recipe to make your own nut milk!